axionbuster/dirlist000/README.md

 I have separated the interface (trait `Vfs`) and the implementation (`TokioVfs`), but I don't have the *injection* part.

+## Caveat: `async-trait` allocates per function call

+Async traits are currently unsupported in stable Rust at the time of writing.

+The popular `async-trait` crate can annotate a trait as containing asynchronous methods.
+It is implemented by *allocating a new future in the heap* *for each function call.*

+There are many subtle problems with typing, lifetimes and pinning involved with async traits using stack allocation, which prevents it from getting landed in stable Rust without juggling through all the discrete math minefield.
+So, the Rust team has decided to be patient.
+(It's available in nightly Rust, however.)

+The key difficulty seems to be that a future specified by an async trait function has to be generically defined in the trait, and lifetimes and pinning semantics seem to become somehow very complex (?) in generic contexts.

 ## Demo: Directory Listing

 ![Screenshot](sshot.png "Screenshot")